 Don't waste money heating and cooling unused space.
 If you can close off the vents and the doors on seldom-used areas, do so.
 Only heat and cool the areas you actually use--and don't forget to close cabinets and closet doors, as well.

 What are you hiding?
 Camouflaging an eyesore is one thing, but if you've hidden your outdoor system away in a spot that gets a lot of sun, you're making it work harder.
-The north or east side in a shady area is a good bet, but don't plant shrubs or put fencing too close, they impede the air flow and restrict ventilation to the condenser coils.
+The north or east side in a shady area is a good bet, but don't plant shrubs or put fencing too close, they impede the airflow and restrict ventilation to the condenser coils.

 Have you checked your vents lately?
 Strategically placed vents are very important to having good air flow throughout your home.
 Make sure you aren't blocking that airflow with furniture, rugs, or curtains.
-Also make sure your thermostat isn't in direct sunlight or near appliances or lighting that throw off a lot of heat.
+Also, make sure your thermostat isn't in direct sunlight or near appliances or lighting that throw off a lot of heat.
 Those things can make your unit run unnecessarily.

 A well-placed fan to stir the air can make you feel comfortable even when the thermostat's set a little higher.
 Ceiling fans can also be a big boost in circulating the air, but make sure to change the direction to counter-clockwise in the summer.
-Moving air always feel cooler.
+Moving air always feels cooler.
 You can cut 3 percent off your cost for every degree you raise the setting on your thermostat!

 What are you letting in?
 Are you making sure to keep those doors and windows closed when the AC's running?
 Heat and humidity creep in through every available crevice, so keep those doors and windows securely closed to prevent that expensive cool air from escaping.